Almarch/shinyChess/README.md

 > install.packages(c("shiny","shinyjs","stockfish","rchess","bigchess"))
 ```

-And stockfish binary should be downloaded.
+And the stockfish binary file should be available.

 ## Launch